Robert Blair (moderator): Life

+Early life

 He was a native of Irvine, Ayrshire.
-His father was a merchant-adventurer, John Blair of Windyedge, a younger brother of the family of Blair of that ilk; his mother was Beatrix Muir (of the house of Rowallan), who lived for nearly a century.
+His father was a merchant-adventurer, John Blair of Windyedge.
+His mother was Beatrix Muir (of the house of Rowallan), who lived for nearly a century.

-From the parish school at Irvine Blair proceeded to the University of Glasgow, where he took his degree of M.A.
+From the parish school at Irvine, Blair proceeded to the University of Glasgow, where he took his degree of M.A.
 He is stated to have acted as a schoolmaster in Glasgow.
 In his twenty-second year he was appointed a regent or professor in the university.
 One of his students was the future author of polemics for the Covenanters, Robert Baillie.

+Career

 In 1616 he was licensed as a preacher of the gospel in connection with the established church (presbyterian) of Scotland.
-In 1622 he resigned his professorship.
+In 1622 he resigned his professorship after a disagreement with his Principal regarding the Episcopalian system of church government.

+Ireland

-Having gone over to Ireland, he was called to Bangor, County Down, and ordained by Robert Echlin, the Bishop of Down, on 10 July 1623.
-But he was suspended in the autumn of 1631, and deposed in 1632 for nonconformity; Echlin had turned a blind eye in the 1620s to presbyterian clergy in his diocese, but Blair (on his own account) didn't react to hints by Theophilus Buckworth, Bishop of Dromore, and was then interviewed by James Ussher, who tried to persuade him with arguments current from John Sprint.
+He then travelled to Ireland, where he was called to Bangor, County Down, and ordained by Robert Echlin, the Bishop of Down, on 10 July 1623.
+He was one of the preachers involved in the Six Mile Water Revival in 1625; this was seen as a presbyterian work, rather than episcopalian, and he was suspended from his post in 1631.
+He was deposed in 1632 for nonconformity.
+This was due to another disagreement with his Bishop regarding Episcopalian hierarchy.
+Echlin had turned a blind eye in the 1620s to presbyterian clergy in his diocese, but Blair (on his own account) didn't react to hints by Theophilus Buckworth, Bishop of Dromore, and was then interviewed by James Ussher, who tried to persuade him with arguments current from John Sprint.
 By the intervention of the king, Charles I, he was restored in May 1634; but the former sentence was renewed, with excommunication, by John Bramhall, bishop of Derry, the same year.

+Return to Scotland

-Excommunicated and ejected, Blair, along with others, fitted out a ship, intending to go to New England in 1635.
-But the weather proved so bad that they were beaten back, and, returning to Scotland, he lived partly in that country and partly in England.
+Excommunicated and ejected, Blair, along with others, fitted out a ship, intending to go to America in 1636; however the weather proved so bad that they were beaten back, and, returning to Scotland, he lived partly in that country and partly in England.
 Orders were issued in England for his apprehension in 1637, but he escaped to Scotland, and preached for some time in Ayr.
 He was invited to go to France as chaplain to the regiment of Colonel Patrick Hepburn of Waughton, but after embarking at Leith he was threatened by a soldier whom he had reproved for swearing, and went ashore again.
 He also petitioned the privy council 'for liberty to preach the gospel,' and received an appointment at Burntisland in April 1638.
 He was nominated to St. Andrews in the same year, and was admitted there on 8 October 1639.